dktr0/Punctual/REFERENCE.md

 sqrt [graph] -- returns the square root of the graph

+mono [graph] -- takes multi-channel graphs down to a single channel by summing/mixing

 ## Punctual Graph Functions Specialised for Graphics

 These functions are specialized for graphics.
 However, they are still valid in